Jovan Cvijić: Education

 After completing elementary school, Cvijić attended grammar school in Loznica where he took an interest in literature and learned French and German.

 He continued his education in Šabac before embarking to the First Belgrade Gymnasium to study medicine, graduating in 1884.

 After graduation, he wanted to study medicine, but Loznica could not provide him a scholarship to study abroad.
-A grammar-school teacher suggested that he attend geography classes at the Velika skola in Belgrade (now the University of Belgrade).
+A grammar-school teacher suggested that he attend geography classes at the Velika škola in Belgrade.
 Cvijić took his advice, enrolling in the natural sciences department and graduating in 1889.